bazelbuild/intellij/README.md

 on the plugin support across JetBrains products, languages, and operating systems.

-## Master branch vs Google branch
-The Bazel IntelliJ plugin has two main branches ([master](https://github.com/bazelbuild/intellij) and [google](https://github.com/bazelbuild/intellij/tree/google)).
+## Source Code Locations

-The Bazel plugins for IntelliJ and CLion are built and released from the [master branch](https://github.com/bazelbuild/intellij).
+The Bazel plugins for IntelliJ and CLion are built and released from the [master branch](https://github.com/bazelbuild/intellij) of this repository.
 An external team of maintainers addresses IntelliJ and CLion plugin issues and pull requests.

-The Bazel plugin for Android Studio is built and released from the [google branch](https://github.com/bazelbuild/intellij/tree/google).
-Internal Google teams review Android Studio plugin issues and pull requests on a case-by-case basis.
+The Bazel plugin for Android Studio is built and released from  [AOSP](https://android.googlesource.com/platform/tools/adt/idea/+/refs/heads/mirror-goog-studio-main/aswb/).
+The [google branch](https://github.com/bazelbuild/intellij/tree/google) is now deprecated.

-These two branches are now diverging from each other.
+Although the code in this repository and in AOSP share the same structure and core components, they have diverged from each other.

-- Changes for IntelliJ and CLion plugins are *only* merged into the master branch.
-Few fixes that are also needed for the Android Studio plugin can be merged into the google branch after the internal teams’ approval.
+- Changes for IntelliJ and CLion plugins are *only* merged into the master branch of this repository.
+Few fixes that are also needed for the Android Studio plugin can be merged into the AOSP project after the internal teams’ approval.
-- Changes made by the internal Google teams are automatically exported to the google branch.
-Only relevant commits (security and selected bug fixes, and feature requests) are cherry-picked from the google branch to the master branch.
+- Changes made by the internal Google teams are automatically exported to AOSP.
+Only relevant commits (security and selected bug fixes, and feature requests) are cherry-picked to the master branch.
 - The master branch is not intended to be used to build the Android Studio with Bazel plugin; failures of the Android Studio plugin built from the master branch will not be addressed.

 ## Installation